Code-Institute-Submissions/TeachFlow/README.md

 * **Memory Game**
     * The memory game re-uses the flashcard animal tiles.
+    * Game instructions are accessible by clicking on a button.
-    * There are 15 rounds, each round sequence is stored and compared to the player's round.
+    * There are 15 rounds.
+A random tile is selected and added to each new round.
+    * First, the sequence of tiles is played by the computer, then the player's turn begins.
-    * Pressing a tile plays the animal audio file and activates a coloured tile.
+    * In the player's turn, pressing a tile plays the animal audio file and activates a coloured tile.
-    * The number of tiles per round increments by one with each new round.
-    * If the player's sequence matches the computer sequence, the user is allowed to proceed.
+    * The index of each tile pressed is compared to the index of the actual tile in the sequence.
-        When the sequences do not match, the game is reset.
+        If correct, the game continues.
+If incorrect, the game resets.
-    * An event handler function decides if the correct tile has been pressed and allows or stops the player from proceeding.
+    * If the player completes 15 rounds, they win and the game ends.
+    * The 'Rounds Remaining' & 'Taps left' in each round are calculated and displayed on the screen.
     * [SweetAlert](https://sweetalert.js.org/) is used to create an aesthetic alert box.
     * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) was used to create the memory game.